dotnet/upgrade-assistant/docs/design/Pre-UpgradeAnalysis.md

    If a referenced NuGet package in the project isn't compatible with the target .NET version, Upgrade-Assistant already has capabilities built-in to determine the first major version that is compatible to the target .NET version by using existing Nuget APIs.
 Upgrade-Assistant also already has logic built-in to determine transitive dependencies that needs to be removed while upgrading to .NET Core.

 ## Loose-Assembly Analysis:
 There are scenarios where projects depend on loose-assemblies (GAC, checked-in binaries), ability to determine a path to modernizing the loose-assembly dependencies is helpful.
 This step will determine if the content of the assembly now exists in a nuget package that then can be added to packagereference for the project.
-An internal MSFT tool called Chem provides the capability to "look-up" a compatible nuget package based on the assembly meta-data(name, version, API surface areas used etc.).
-As a preliminary attempt to integrate Chem capabilities to upgrade-assistant:
+MSFT tooling can provide the capability to "look-up" a compatible nuget package based on the assembly meta-data(name, version, API surface areas used etc.).
+As a preliminary attempt to integrate capabilities to upgrade-assistant:

 - Add code for computing binary hash for identifying assembly <-> NuGet package mapping
 - Provide option for users to download a compressed indexed cache of binary hash -> nuget package mapping data on demand if the solution being analyzed has loose-assemblies present.
-- The lazy-downloadable cache will be kept up-to-date with regular imports of all publicly available nuget package data from Chem internal DB.
+- The lazy-downloadable cache will be kept up-to-date with regular imports of all publicly available nuget package data from loose assembly DB.

 ## Inter-Project dependencies:
 Upgrade-Assistant has built-in capability to determine inter-project dependencies in a solution and calculate the order in which it is recommended to start upgrade process.